 Unpaid internships are no stranger to nonprofit circles.
 When I worked with a Habitat for Humanity affiliate and with a youth agency, I frequently had unpaid public relations interns from a nearby college.

 Sometimes working with the interns meant working with their curricular needs, like when a professor had them spend … [more]

 Tying your cause into a designated awareness day, week, or month on the calendar is a common public relations tool to draw attention to your work and your nonprofit organization.
 Here’s five reasons why you should try it.

 While plenty of public relations strategists have tolled the death knell for the press release in today’s fast-paced media environment, the news release has not died.
-It’s been reincarnated through social media streams and re-purposed … [more]
+It’s been reincarnated through social media streams and re-purposed content on blogs and websites as a conveyor of not just information for the press … [more]